The song of the week is 'Little Birdie' in the key of Bb.

 Caution: If you try to tune the 5th string up to B and C notes without the help of spikes or a 5th string capo, don't be surprised if the string breaks.
 Even tuning the 5th string up to A and Bb notes without the help of a spike or a 5th string capo can be risky, especially if your strings are old.
 Also, tuning one string up manually a whole step or more will put the other four strings out of tune enough on most banjos that you will likely need to retune all five strings in order to be reasonably in tune.

-On the Stanley Brothers recording, lines 1 and 3 of the verses are lengthened sometimes to six and half measures, and at other times to seven measures, with the last three of the measures being where the 5 chord is played.
+On the Stanley Brothers recording, an extra measure of the 1 chord is added to the end of the last line of the first three breaks, and two extra measures of the 1 chord are added to the end of the last line of the fourth break.
+Lines 1 and 3 of the verses are lengthened sometimes to six and half measures, and at other times to seven measures, with the last three of the measures being where the 5 chord is played.
 Line 2 of each verse is six measures long: 551111.
 The first and fourth verses are twenty-three measures long, the second verse is twenty-four measures long, and the third verse is twenty-three-and-a-half measures long.

 Key of Bb: Tips for Fiddle & Mandolin Players